BenThere6/logo-maker/README.md

 ## Tests

 To test the SVG Logo Maker, you can simply run the command 'npm test' in your terminal.
-This command will execute the test suite for the SVG Logo Generator, ensuring that the script generates logos correctly based on user inputs.
+This command will execute the test suite for the SVG Logo Maker, ensuring that the script generates logos correctly based on user inputs.
 After running the tests, you can review the results in the terminal.
 Successful tests provide confidence in the script's reliability and accuracy when creating custom SVG logos.

 ## Contact Information